The Props Table

 PROPERTY MASTER / PROP MASTER

-Member of the creative team who has responsibility for all of the PROPS used in the production (US).
+Member of the Creative Team who has responsibility for all of the PROPS used in the production (US): this means both acquiring and making the Props.

 SET DRESSER